 Medical marijuana is legal in Florida, but it can be tough to understand the various options that are offered.
 Both cannabidiol (CBD) and tetrahydrocannabinol (THC) are natural compounds found in marijuana plants.
-This blog will help you understand the differences amongst CBD and THC.
+This blog will help you understand the differences amongst Cannabis and THC.

 What is CBD?

 CBD can be purchased in gummies, oils, supplements, extracts and many other forms.
 THC share many of the same chemical structures, but Cannabis is a non-psychoactive compound.
 This means that it does not give you the “high” that you would get with THC.

 RELATED: CBD Blog

 THC is psychoactive, which means that it effects the mind.
 THC binds with the cannabinoid (CB1) receptors in the brain and produces a feeling of euphoria or “high”.